wso2/demo-open-banking.github.io/sandbox-guide.md

 - Go to the **Account and Transaction API**.
 - From the left menu pane, select the **Try Out** option.
-- In the **Security** section, enter the access token obtained in the previous step.
+- In the **Security** section, enter the user access token obtained in the previous step.
 - Select the **Get Accounts** call.
 - Set the **Account Id** to **1**. <img src="/img/qsg/GetAccounts.png"/>
 - Click **Execute**.